Stranger6667/css-inline/README.md

 </html>
 ```

-To use it in your project add the following line to your `dependencies` section in project's `Cargo.toml` file:
+To use it in your project add the following line to your `dependencies` section in the project's `Cargo.toml` file:

 ```toml
 css-inline = "0.5"